Edgar-Donk/edgar-donk.github.io/README.md

 After all that we can find the class and element names for all widgets for our chosen theme.
 We will use Style.configure().
 As a first example let's change the button widget, we want to change the text properties, foreground, background and font.
 Foreground and background are both colours which can be expressed as names or a six figure hexadecimal hash.
-Colour names in tkinter are based on those used by TCL/TK colors — symbolic color names recognized by Tk https://tcl.tk/man/tcl8.6/TkCmd/colors.htm, note TCL are using RGB values that must first be converted to hash values to be valid in tkinter.
-Haven't we got the element names for button already?
-No, well we'll have to use the right component name in our query (and it wasn't highlight).
-Use your interactive session, and if you were on the right track you should get an answer together with 11 other elements.
+Colour names in tkinter are based on those used by TCL/TK colors — symbolic color names recognized by Tk https://tcl.tk/man/tcl8.6/TkCmd/colors.htm, note TCL is using RGB values that must first be converted to hash values to be valid in tkinter.
+Haven't we got all the element names for button already?
+No, then well we'll have to use the right component name in our query (and it wasn't highlight).
+Using your interactive session, and if you were on the right track you should get the answer together with 11 other elements.
 Now you are no longer limited to just foreground, background and font.

-When using configure we reference the change to make the style change using the format *newStyleName.oldStyleName*, where oldStyleName corresponds to our class name, in our case TButton.
+When using configure we require a reference to the style change using the format *newStyleName.oldStyleName*, where oldStyleName corresponds to our class name, in this case TButton.
 Normally we choose a descriptive name for the newStyleName, so for the button widget we can write :-
 ````
 s.configure('green.TButton', foreground='green')
 b = ttk.Button(self, text='Friday', style='green.TButton')